AnastasiyaKotelnikova/AI-Trading-Research-Platform/docs/ROADMAP.md

 The goal is not to predict markets perfectly.

-The goal is to build an AI research assistant that improves decision quality through data, testing, and continuous learning.
+The goal is to build an AI research assistant that improves decision quality through:

+- historical evidence
+- machine learning
+- quantitative testing
+- risk analysis
+- continuous learning